You want smart political talk without the meltdowns?

 And let's be honest, the crimes that the Bidens have engaged in is worse than anything Donald Trump has ever been accused of.

-Let's just be and and I don't think Donald Trump has actually ever committed a crime, especially in this New York nonsense.
+And I don't think Donald Trump has actually ever committed a crime, especially in this New York nonsense.

 But what the Bidens have done, and we see it in the laptop, is they were selling out access to America and the American federal government for foreign cash.

-And then they lied about it and they represented foreign agencies and countries.
+And then they lied about it, and they represented foreign agencies and countries.

 And you bring up a great point.

-I think there's a lot of disgust and there is a pent-up anger in this country that will manifest in November of people that did not get the full story of the 2020 election.
+I think there's a lot of disgust, and there is a pent-up anger in this country that will manifest in November of people that did not get the full story of the 2020 election.

-We might not actually have President Biden right now.
+We had Twitter do mass censorship, Facebook do mass censorship, we might not actually have President Biden right now.

-And as things stand right now, we're running against the same man and the same crime family, and I think there's a lot of people that have buyer's remorse and also are very upset that a bunch of oligarchs in Silicon Valley decided that they were they were not allowed to hear about this incredible.
+And I think there's a lot of people that have buyers' remorse and also are very upset that a bunch of oligarchs in Silicon Valley decided that they were not allowed to hear about this incredible.

 Yoel Ross, that's right.

-Yoel Ross had standing room meetings with uh the FBI, and it was very interesting.
+Yoel Ross had standing room meetings with the FBI.

-Not only was it Twitter, but Mark Zuckerberg went on Joe Rogan's program in August of 2022 and said, Oh, yeah, by the way, the FBI visited us many times in the summer of 2020 and told us that something was coming and uh we have to be on edge about it.
+Not only was it Twitter, but Mark Zuckerberg went on Joe Rogan's program in August of 2022 and said, oh, yeah, by the way, the FBI visited us many times in the summer of 2020 and told us that something was coming and we have to be on edge about it.

-Uh we uh we hope uh you'll come back again.
+We hope you'll come back again.

 Thank you.